sroussey/ellmers/docs/03_matrix_operations.md

 We need to test a matrix of choices:
 (models for embedding) x (instructions for data and query embedding) x (LLM models for the instructions) x (filtering) x (rankings) x (promptings) x (LLM models for the Q&A).

-This can conservatively look like:
-(10) x (10) x (10) x (5) x (5) x (10) x (10) = 2,500,000 tests.

-It will not be difficult to get to a billion tests if we aren't careful.
-And that is independent of the data size.
-So we need to be able to run these tests quickly and cheaply and cache intermediate results.